top of page

 Artist Statement

 Through my works, I invite others to raise consciousness on complex issues that emerge from bodily diversity and ever-changing tools, including aural diversity (diversity of hearings/aural experiences), soundscape ecology, and cultural identity.
-I aim to decolonize musical practice by centralizing whole-body listening, honoring human and non-human relationships, and emphasizing voices unheard in music practices.
+I aim to decolonize musical practice by centralizing bodymind listening, honoring human and non-human relationships, and emphasizing voices unheard in music practices.

 I use multisensory approaches—aural, visual, tactile, and imagination—and challenge artistic disciplines using various approaches, including video, spatial audio, text, fixed media, improvisation, and various collaborative methods.